 About The Author

 Robyn AdamsRobyn's fascination with Banana Republic began in 1984 when her Alaskan adventurer father began buying the clothing and giving her the catalogs.
 She loved the clothes and as an artist she was drawn to the illustrations.
 She went on to study illustration at art college in BR's hometown of San Francisco and worked for years as a background artist for animation.
-She is now a designer and illustrator with her own business Secret Fan Base .
+She is now based in Oakland, CA as a graphic designer and illustrator with Secret Fan Base .
 She's been collecting and archiving at Abandoned Republic since 2011.

 Browse Archive by Clothing Type

 The Republic on eBay

 Read the Ziegler’s Memoir